ilovehhhyn/colab-hyper-eye-tracking/README.md

 - **Computer A**: 100.1.1.10
 - **Computer B**: 100.1.1.11
 - **EyeLink Host**: 100.1.1.1
-- ##IMPORTANT NOTE: the firewall between the two computers must be turned off, at least for each other.
+- **!!!IMPORTANT NOTE: the firewall between the two computers must be turned off, at least for each other.

 ### Ports
 - **Gaze Data Reception**: 8888 (A), 8889 (B)
 - **Gaze Data Transmission**: 8889 (A→B), 8888 (B→A)
-- ##IMPORTANT NOTE: the two ports are UDP, not TCP.
+- **!!!IMPORTANT NOTE: the two ports are UDP, not TCP.
 This is incorporated into the code but just in case the firewall config needs this info.

-### Screen Size
+## !!!
+Screen Size Check !!!
 - Click into Monitor Center in Psychopy software on each computer to make sure that the size of the screen is what EyeLink thinks it is (in calibration)
 - If on C19 and C21, and if nothing changed since June 2025,
 Resolution: 2560 x 1440